-In less than four months, you’ll be immersed in a language that you probably don’t know.
+Greetings, AOM travelers!
+During your European adventure, you’ll be immersed in a language or two that you probably don’t know.

 (If you’re already fluent in French or German, color us impressed!)